MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 Fabrikam needed to simplify their implementation and move to a  platform where their application could scale to meet future demands.

 With Azure Container Apps, Fabrikam can run their applications on a flexible serverless platform built for microservice applications.
-Container Apps provides the powerful features of kubernetes without needing to create and maintain complicated configurations.
+Container Apps provides the powerful features of Kubernetes without needing to create and maintain complicated configurations.

-In this scenario, the existing Fabrikam Drone Delivery [Azure Kubernetes Service (AKS) implementation](https://github.com/mspnp/aks-fabrikam-dronedelivery) is instead, deployed using Container Apps.
+In this scenario, the existing Fabrikam Drone Delivery [Azure Kubernetes Service (AKS) implementation](https://github.com/mspnp/aks-fabrikam-dronedelivery) is instead deployed using Azure Container Apps.
 By deploying the application in Container Apps, this architecture is streamlined by eliminating the need for many external Azure services that were required in the previous AKS implementation.

-You can find this example workload on [Container Apps Example Scenario](https://github.com/mspnp/container-apps-fabrikam-dronedelivery).
+You can find a code sample in the [Container Apps Example Scenario](https://github.com/mspnp/container-apps-fabrikam-dronedelivery) repository.

 ## Potential use cases

-The Container Apps service is a solution for microservice and containerized applications.
-Common uses of Azure Container Apps include:
+Azure Container Apps is a solution for microservice and containerized applications.
+Common uses of Container Apps include:

 * Deploying multiple microservice containers
-* Running applications to a flexible serverless platform
+* Running applications in a flexible serverless platform
 * Autoscaling applications based on HTTP/HTTPS traffic and KEDA triggers
 * Minimizing maintenance overhead for containerized applications
 * Deploying API endpoints